 - 1. Establish and/or streamline the permitting process to the greatest practical extent for innovative waste water treatment technologies - 2.
-Continue the work of the Water Quality Task Force to develop and implement sewage treatment facility criteria including when such facilities would be required, where they may be permitted, how to design, construct and maintain them, and provisions for long-term maintenance/replacement.
+Continue the work of the Water Quality Task Force (now the Wastewater Implementation Committee) to develop and implement sewage treatment facility criteria including when such facilities would be required, where they may be permitted, how to design, construct and maintain them, and provisions for long-term maintenance/replacement.